22 Farm Activities For Preschoolers And Toddlers

 14. Sweet corn sensory play

 Make a sensory box and fill it with sweet corn.
 Now give your child a bamboo scoop, a tiny bag, and a toy truck.
 Let the children pick up fresh corn using the scoop and load it in the mini-truck, and put the rotten corn into a bag.
-This activity also helps in the improvement of their motor skills.
+It helps improve their motor skills and can also act as a 5 senses activity for preschoolers.

 15. Farm printable pack